JordanTroutman/mse_211_project/Readme.md

-# Activating

-(Turn on virtual environment using `source env/bin/activate`)

-In your terminal run `pip install -r requirements.txt`

 # Running Notebook for Project
 1. If you are using a virtual environment, make sure the environment is running first.